Rate Limiting

 Now,

-• John Doe's bearer token will be left with 110 requests in the next 10 seconds (500-200-190 = 110 requests) before getting throttled.
+• John Doe's per-principal limit (within ACME org) will be left with 310 requests in the next 10 seconds (500-190 = 310 requests) before getting throttled for ACME organization.

 • Other organizations with org ID different from ACME's will not have their limits affected.